hanishkvc/prgs-rustland-libs-tokensk/README.rst

   * a test    123  string, 2nd token, third TOken

-* a string enclosed within double quotes
+* a string enclosed within quotes (double-quote by default)

   * " a test   123      string " "2nd token" "what the 3rd token"
   * " a test   123      string " , 2nd    token,     "what the 3rd token"

+  * dont forget to escape the string boundry quote char, if it is present within the string somewhere.

-* a bunch of bracketed content
+* a bunch of bracketed content ('(' and ')' by default)

   * 1sttoken ( 2nd token what is this    , MeAPrefix(a bunch   of) bracketed content ) 3rdToken

+  * a bracketed content can contain embedded bracketed contents within them.

+  * dont forget to escape the bracket boundry chars, if they are present as part of a string literal within.

 The logic is encapsulated into a new custom type called TStr.